Please Note: when making a donation through PayPal,

 please add your name and mailing address to the notes.

-2018 Wine & Cheese Social and Auction
+Thank you to our 2018 Wine & Cheese Sponsors

 The Bowling Green Parks and Recreation Foundation is offering Commemorative Bricks to be placed at the Memorial Walkways in Simpson Garden Park.
 Bricks are donated in honor/memory of a loved one or to commemorate a special occasion.
 Engraved bricks are $150 each and last a lifetime; engraved bricks add to the beauty of the Garden and give friends and families a way to always remember their loved ones or a special occasion.